Chaetoceros pseudocurvisetus: Resting spores and resting cells

 Nutrients such as nitrate are necessary for phytoplankton to thrive.
 Since the ocean’s availability of nutrients varies, diatoms must have ways to adapt under different nutrient levels to maintain healthy populations.
 When these nutrients are scarce, C. pseudocurvisetus can form alternative dormant life cycles to wait out the unfavorable conditions.
 These forms are resting spores and resting cells.
 The cells not in a dormant state are vegetative cells.
 Resting spores use excessive amounts of silica to create a heavily silicified cell wall.
 They then sink to the sediment until conditions are favorable and cause them to germinate into a diatom bloom.
-If excess silican acid is not available, C. pseudocurvisetus will form resting cells.
+If excess silicic acid is not available, C. pseudocurvisetus will form resting cells.
 Silicic acid is limiting to diatoms.
 In a single population of C. pseudocurvisetus both resting spores and resting cells may be formed, depending on the concentrations of silica.
 Resting cells resemble vegetative cells, except they have weakly pigmented, shrunken and fragmented chloroplasts.
 Resting cells and resting spores both have a lower respiratory rate and photosynthetic activity than vegetative cells.
 Their metabolisms slow down since they are dormant.
 Both forms accumulate excess neutral lipids to use as stored material to maintain basic metabolic activity and to use for growth once they begin to germinate.
 Additionally, resting spores also accumulate glucose to store and use as energy while dormant.
 Both dormant forms have smaller amounts of chlorophyll a than vegetative cells, since neither are actively photosynthesizing.
 The reduction in chlorophyll a is also necessary because dormant cells in the euphotic zone may accumulate excess photosynthetic energy, causing lethal photochemical damages.
 Once high enough levels of nitrogen as well as other essential nutrients are available, the dormant forms can germinate into a bloom of vegetative cells.
 Other environmental factors such as light intensity and temperature must also be at the right levels for germination to occur.